Victorian gold rush: Lead-up to the Eureka Stockade

 The conditions which led up to the Eureka Stockade arose mainly from the actions taken by the Government in supervising the various goldfields.
-To meet the expense of securing order and to restrain unauthorised mining on Crown land, a local Act of January 1852 imposed on all diggers a licence fee of 30 shillings per month, the penalty for mining without a licence being £6 for the first offence and afterwards imprisonment for terms up to six months.
-Clause 7 of this Act also appropriated half the fine to the use of the informer or prosecutor, a provocative and irritating provision.
-In December, 1853, an amending Act reduced the fee to £1 per month, but did not alter the diggers' greatest grievance, that they could be imprisoned for not having the actual licence on them, though their possession of one could be proved from the official record.
+To meet the expense of securing order and to restrain unauthorised mining on Crown land, a local act of January 1852 imposed on all diggers a licence fee of 30 shillings per month, the penalty for mining without a licence being £6 for the first offence and afterwards imprisonment for terms up to six months.
+Clause 7 of this act also appropriated half the fine to the use of the informer or prosecutor, a provocative and irritating provision.
+In December 1853, the Goldfields Act 1853 reduced the fee to £1 per month, but did not alter the diggers' greatest grievance, that they could be imprisoned for not having the actual licence on them, though their possession of one could be proved from the official record.
 They were also unrepresented in Parliament, and in 1854 the population on the Ballarat goldfields was estimated at 20,000.

 Charles Hotham, who arrived in Victoria in June 1854, was alarmed at the depleted state of the Treasury and the growing expense of goldfields administration.
 He ordered the police to redouble their exertions in collecting the fees.
 To miners just scraping by, the payment of £12 per annum was impossible, and there is no doubt that hundreds did endeavour to evade payment, but the innocent suffered with the guilty.
 The police, too, had been largely recruited from Tasmania, and many were ex-convicts.
 These grievances were common to all the Victorian fields, and had under Latrobe's administration produced riots at Beechworth and Castlemaine, but Ballarat, always the most domestic of the goldfields, was renowned for its peaceful progressiveness and quietness.

 On the night of 6 October, however, a Scottish miner named James Scobie was killed at the Eureka Hotel, near Ballarat, and the murdered man's associate blamed the murder on the proprietor, Bentley, a Tasmanian ex-convict.
 Bentley was brought up before a magistrate, who was alleged to be financially under Bentleys' thumb, and he was discharged.
 The miners were indignant; a meeting was called and a demand made for a fresh prosecution.
 The meeting itself was orderly, but towards the end of proceedings a cry was raised that the police (who had been ordered to protect the hotel) were trying to disperse the meeting, and the miners, becoming furious, swept aside the police, smashed the windows and furniture, and burned the building.
 The police arrested three men- who could not be proved to have been ringleaders or active in the riot, and they were sentenced to three, four, and six months' imprisonment.